 Three times a year (fall, winter and spring), District 140 students take tests called Measures of Academic Progress (MAP).
 We use MAP assessments to determine students' instructional level and to measure academic growth throughout the school year and from year to year in the areas of Math and Reading.

 If you have ever used a growth chart in your home to show how much your child has grown from one year to the next, this will help you understand the scale MAP uses to measure your child's academic progress.
 Called the RIT scale (Rasch unIT), it is an equal-interval scale much like feet and inches on a yardstick.
 It is used to chart your child's academic growth from year to year.
 RIT scores typically start at the 180 to 200 level in 3rd grade and progress to the 220 to 260 level by high school.

 MAP tests are unique because they adapt appropriately for each student’s level of learning.
 The test becomes more difficult the more questions a student answers correctly.
 When a student incorrectly answers a question, the test become easier.
 Therefore, each student takes a test specifically tailored to his or her learning level.
 As a result, students have the same opportunity to succeed and maintain a positive attitude toward testing.

 Kirby School District 140 believes that increased student learning requires the consistent practice of providing high quality instruction matched to student needs.
-Response to Intervention, or RtI, is a multi-step approach to providing early academic and behavioral support to struggling students rather than waiting for a child to fall behind before offering help.
+Response to Intervention (RtI), also know as a multi-tiered system of supports (MTSS), is an approach to providing early academic and behavioral support to struggling students rather than waiting for a child to fall behind before offering help.
 It requires collaborative efforts from all district staff, general educators, special educators and bilingual/ELL staff.